 - A brief history of it;

-- A description of the overhaul that has been started; and
+- A description of the overhaul that had been started; and

-- An explanation of what is now needed to finish this overhaul, and why we have needed to set up an appeal for funds.
+- An explanation of what was needed to finish this overhaul, and why we had needed to set up an appeal for funds.

 ‘No. 6’ was built in 1935 by R & W Hawthorn Leslie, and it spent its entire working life at APCM's Cement Works in Swanscombe, Kent, along with six similar locomotives.
 Here it hauled chalk from the quarry face to the factory, and loads of cement from the factory both to the main line railway sidings, and to APCM’s wharf on the Thames Estuary.
 The picture below shows it when working at Swanscombe, hauling a train of wagons of chalk past the tippler.

 [Picture from the MRT's photo archive, taken by Ernie Brack]

 In 1971, when the steam locomotives were replaced by diesels, APCM donated two of them for preservation, and No. 6 came to the Middleton Railway.
 It arrived on 5th June of that year, and the picture below shows it being unloaded from the low loader that had transported it to Leeds, onto the headshunt opposite the Parkside ground of the Hunslet Rugby League club.

 The two sets of road wheels to the right of the picture were from the back of the low loading trailer, and once this had been jacked up then they had to be taken off to allow lengths of rail to be connected to the ones on the deck of the trailer, so as to form a ramp down which the locomotive could be run.
 The diesel locomotive "Carroll" (HC D631) is waiting with a runner wagon, which would be run up the ramp to couple on to the locomotive, so as to control its descent.
 Then "Carroll" would tow it up the gradient to Clayton's Dartmouth yard, which at that time was the railway's operating headquarters.